robson-koji/elasticsandra/README.md

 ##Download and install
-It is recommend that you use virtualenv and create an environment to install Elasticsandra.
+It is recommended that you use virtualenv and create an environment to install Elasticsandra.

 Git clone the repository in your home, or elsewhere.
 A directory called *elastisandra* will be created after git clone.